Top attractions in Fuengirola

 - Spring and Fall are best to avoid the hotter days of summer and the crowds.
 Around Christmas the town turns up the charm by decorating the main square with lights and ornaments.

-Other Sightseeing Options in Fuengirola
+Sightseeing in Fuengirola

 What people are saying about Fuengirola